-There are way too many myths about VoIP, where it is going and what it can do for your business.
+There are way too many myths about VoIP — where it is going and what it can do for your modern phone systems for business.
 We are passionate about you getting the right information to you.
 We will probably upset some other providers but you should have all the answers before you invest in a phone solution.

-Note: this section is mainly focused on VoIP for business, although the basics of voice is the same for residential.
+Note: this section is mainly focused on VoIP for business, although the basics of voice is the same for residential users.
 We will update this in time.

-Traditionally, your land-line voice calls get from your house or work to the called person via a pair of wires that connect your place to the local telephone exchange.
-The call then goes across the telephone network to the called person’s local telephone exchange and then a long a pair of wires to their premises.
+Traditionally, your land-line voice calls get from your house or work to the person called via a pair of wires that connect your place to the local telephone exchange.
+The call then goes across the telephone network to the receiver’s local telephone exchange and then a long a pair of wires to their premises.

 Voice over IP works by sending your voice (telephone) call across a data network (i.e. the Internet or a private data network).
 Now, IP stands for Internet Protocol and is the method used for sending data such as emails and other files between PCs and/or across the Internet.